Sleep Out for homelessness charities

 Eden has linked up locally with two South West charities, St Petrocs Society and the Amber Foundation (EYH).
 When registering you will be able to select one to fundraise for; these deserving charities will be extremely grateful for any monies raised.

-St Petroc's Society exists to end street homelessness in Cornwall.
-They provide a diverse range of services for the single homeless, who, more often than not, fall outside the responsibility of statutory authorities.
-The Society provides accommodation, support, advice, training and resettlement services to single homeless people in Cornwall.
-With the resources available, they strive to provide the best quality of service possible to people aged 16-65 years old, and for whom no provision is made within the community.
+St Petrocs exists to end street homelessness in Cornwall and they provide a diverse range of services for the single homeless, who, more often than not, fall outside the responsibility of statutory authorities.
+The charity provides accommodation, support, advice, training and resettlement services to single homeless people in Cornwall.
+Within resources available, they strive to provide the best quality of service possible.
+Their primary aim is to provide these services to people aged 16-65 years and for whom no provision is made within the community, either statutory or otherwise.

 Amber Foundation is an independent charity that helps homeless and unemployed young people in crisis to positively turn their lives around.
 They offer a temporary safe place to live with 30 other young people at one of three residential centres, including at their centre in Devon.
 They provide a mix of support, structure, new experiences and accredited training that builds young people’s motivation, self-discipline and skill set.
-They also help residents overcome their personal challenges and move onto education or employment, and safe, sustainable accommodation.
+They support residents to overcome their personal challenges and move on to education or employment and safe, sustainable accommodation.